“There’s skiing in Maine?”

 Grand Summit Hotel, built in the early 90’s, has 230 rooms.
 The resort constantly renovates and improves the building to ensure the best experience possible.
 Camp serves breakfast, lunch and dinner.

 Their other hotel, Jordan Hotel is situated at the western-most point of the resort.
 Together, Grand Summit and the Jordan act as bookends to the 8 peaks of the resort.
-The Jordan Hotel has Grand Ave, a breakfast restaurant open during ski season basically.
+Jordan Hotel has Grand Ave, a breakfast restaurant open during ski season basically.
 Northern Lights Cafe serves light breakfast and lunch.
 With mountain views and a slope side deck, Sliders serves lunch and dinner.

 Other Food Options That Rock